Arijan Ademi: North Macedonia

-After Ademi was not picked for the 2014 FIFA World Cup squad in Brazil by coach Niko Kovač, he decided to play for Macedonia.
+After Niko Kovač did not select Ademi for the 2014 FIFA World Cup squad, Ademi decided to play for Macedonia.
 Kovač later changed his mind and tried to call him up after the tournament but Ademi refused as he had already given his word to the Football Federation of Macedonia and didn't want to break the besa.
-On 9 October 2014 he made his official debut in a UEFA Euro 2016 qualifying match against Luxembourg.
+On 9 October 2014, he made his official debut in a UEFA Euro 2016 qualifying match against Luxembourg.

 On 8 October and 12 November 2020, Ademi took part in North Macedonia's 2–1 and 1–0 victories over Kosovo and Georgia in the UEFA Euro 2020 play-offs, despite being injured both times, helping North Macedonia reach their first major tournament in history.
 On 31 March 2021, in the 2022 FIFA World Cup qualifier against Germany in Duisburg, Ademi provided Eljif Elmas with an assist for the winning goal in the 2–1 victory.
 It was Germany's first defeat in the FIFA World Cup qualification since 1 September 2001 and the third ever.

+On 8 March 2024, national team coach Blagoja Milevski confirmed that Ademi retired from national team.

 Personal life

 Ademi was born in Šibenik to a Macedonian Albanian family who hail from Pirok.
 His great-grandfather moved from Pirok to Šibenik after World War I, where his grandfather Afet opened a pastry shop that is still working.
 He is a cousin of Macedonian professional football player Agim Ibraimi.

 In April 2020, Ademi's girlfriend Andrea Janković, daughter of Janko Janković, gave birth in Zagreb to their first child, a baby boy they named Adrian.
+In September 2022, Ademi and Janković had their second son.